lumc-sasc/wf-iclipseq/README.md

 - control_bai: .bai file of input/control data (used for peak calling with PureCLIP)

 If control_bam is provided, it is imperative that control_bai is provided as well!
+**Note: This pipeline has been tested for single-end reads, and may not support paired-end reads (remains to be tested).**

 By default, the reference genome and annotation are specified in the `conf/params.config`.
 You can use these and move on to running the pipeline or you can replace these with your own.
 ```